 Today, with the addition of advanced technology tools, CCIM is the global leader in commercial and investment real estate education and services.
 And the coveted CCIM designation, recognized as a hallmark of professional competency, affords members an undisputed competitive advantage.

 Belonging to CCIM means being part of an ethical and knowledgeable network that fosters lasting relationships based on mutual respect.
 Our membership represents diversity in culture, gender, and age from all disciplines in the commercial real estate industry.

 A Pennsylvania Certified General Appraiser has met all standards and requirements set forth by the Commonwealth of Pennsylvania to demonstrate knowledge in commercial real estate appraisal.
 Meeting these requirements takes several years and requires a bachelor’s degree with business-related coursework, 300 hours of specialized commercial appraisal education, 3,000 hours in appraisal experience, and successful completion of the state licensure exam.
 These requirements are set forth to provide a level of objectivity in the appraisal process in efforts to uphold the public’s trust in the appraisal profession.
-Leo Skladany, ASA and Nick Skladany, MAI, CCIM have met these requirements.
+Nick Skladany, MAI, CCIM has met these requirements.